Tyler Junior College requires at least 120 to complete a bachelor's degree.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ Tyler Junior College has distance learning options for students who are interested in taking classes online.

-Tyler Junior College offers some credit for Advanced Placement (AP) classes taken in high school.
+✅ Tyler Junior College offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-Tyler Junior College offers an honors program for highly-qualified applicants, and offers a Freshman Honors College.
+✅ Tyler Junior College offers an honors program for highly-qualified applicants, and offers a Freshman Honors College.
 The Freshman Honors college provides a rich curriculum for highly-motivated first-year students.

 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While Tyler Junior College does not require internships for students in any majors, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+While Tyler Junior College does not require internships for students of any major, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.

-Each branch of the miltary has its own ROTC program, but not every program is available at every college.
+Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Tyler Junior College does not have any ROTC programs.

 Choose one of the options below to find out more about about Tyler Junior College:

 Visit the College Confidential forums to join the conversation about Tyler Junior College.